 Are you ready to go on an unforgettable journey from the comfort of your favorite reading chair?
-Throughout this year-long challenge, we’ll be your travel guides, sharing comprehensive reading lists full of great books for each geographic monthly reading prompt!
+Throughout this year-long challenge, we’ll be your travel guides, and we’ve put together comprehensive reading lists full of great books for each geographic monthly reading prompt!

-We’re calling the 2021 reading challenge Book Voyage: Read Around the World because you’ll get to experience every continent and the vastly different landscapes and cultures that make up our beautiful planet.
+We’re calling this reading challenge Book Voyage: Read Around the World because you’ll get to experience every continent and the vastly different landscapes and cultures that make up our beautiful planet.

 If you’re looking for our Read Around the World Summer Reading Challenge for Kids, you’ll find that here!

-For each region, we’ll provide a list of books ranging from novels to memoirs covering a variety of cities and topics.
+For each region, you are welcome to choose any book that you’d like.
+But to get you started, you’ll find links below to lists of books ranging from novels to memoirs covering a variety of cities and topics.
 While we love taking your reading life out of your normal comfort zone, it should also be fun.
 We work hard to choose a broad mix of books to suit every style, including adding a few young adult (YA) picks to each region.

 You can revisit this post throughout the year as an index to all the book lists.
-Each one will be linked below.
-Make sure you’re notified when each new book list is published by joining our email list in the box below, along with our Read with the Book Girls Facebook group.
+Each one is linked below.
+Make sure to join our email list using the box below to receive your printable map, and also join the Read with the Book Girls Facebook group.

-When you sign up by adding your email address above, you’ll get an email a few minutes later with a link to print our custom map reading log.
-Fun, right?
+When you sign up by adding your email address above, you’ll receive an email a few minutes later with a link to print our custom map reading log.
+Fun right?!

 Book Voyage Challenge Schedule

 Click the month below to get our reading suggestions for each region.